CDKGlobal/liquibase-snowflake/README.md

 # liquibase-snowflake

-Liquibase extension to add Snowflake support
+[Liquibase](http://www.liquibase.org/) extension to add [Snowflake](https://www.snowflake.net/) support

+# Snowflake Extension

+Initial release supports applying formatted sql changesets.
+It might support other types of refactorings but they haven't been tested.
+Some of the interesting overrides / extensions are documented below.

 ## Database

-Significant overrides

 ### currentDateTimeFunction